Defence eyes cognitive computing to strengthen information management

-The Department of Defence has become one of the first organisations in the world to deploy a highly secure on-premise version of IBM’s Watson cognitive computing platform.
+The Department of Defence has become one of the first organisations in the world to deploy a highly secure on-premises version of IBM’s Watson cognitive computing platform.

 The platform is aiding Defence’s efforts to improve its information management capabilities, Matt Smorhun -- assistant secretary, ICT strategy realisation – told the CeBit eGovernment Conference.